Frequently asked questions about two-step verification for Apple ID

 Where should I keep my Recovery Key?

 Keep your Recovery Key in a secure place in your home, office, or other location.
 You should consider printing more than one copy so that you can keep your key in more than one place.
-This will make it easier to find if you ever need it and ensure that you have a spare copy if one is ever lost or destroyed.
+Your key will be easier to find if you ever need it, and you'll have a spare copy if one is ever lost or destroyed.

-You should not store your Recovery Key on your device or computer since that could give an unauthorized user instant access to it.
+You shouldn't store your Recovery Key on your device or computer, because that could give an unauthorized user instant access to your key.